jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 Many places can go wrong when training a deep network.
 Here are some tips:

 * Create a baseline with a simple or known network (like VGG) for data verification and comparison.
-* Always start with a simple network that works.
-Use few layers, less customization and less regularization layers.
+* Start with a simple network that works: fewer layers, customization and regularization layers.
 * Sample and verify training data, labels in a few batches.
 * Do not waste time on a large dataset with long iterations during early development.
 * Verify the trainable parameters initialization.
 * Create simple scenarios for verification during **early development**:
 	* Does early training beats random guessing?
-	* Turn off non-critical options first (e.g. regularization, data pre-processing).
+	* Turn off non-critical options (e.g. regularization, data pre-processing).
 	* Verify if loss and accuracy improves during training.
-	* Overfit with a very small dataset to see if the loss drops towards 0 with regularization off.
+	* Overfit with a tiny dataset.
+The loss should drop quickly towards 0 with regularization off.
 	* Use fewer loss functions to reduce scaling problems of the regularization factors.
 * If loss remains high or gradient approaches NaN, experiment different learning rates.
 	* For NaN, decrease the rate every time by a factor of 10.
-	* If $$\Delta W$$ is tiny and loss does not drop, increase the rate every time by a factor of 10.
+	* If $$\Delta W$$ is tiny, increase the rate every time by a factor of 10.
 * Sample and visualize model's outputs.
 * Visualize the model's parameters and activations.
 	* Ideal activations should be zero centered.
 Add batch normalization if needed.
-	* Sign of exploding/diminishing gradients if too many nodes are saturated.
+	* Sign of exploding gradients or diminishing gradients (too many dead nodes).
 	* Ideal $$W$$ and $$b$$ should be normal distributed and not too high.
 * Monitor gradients and $$\Delta W$$ closely.
 * Display and analysis samples that have wrong predictions.
 * Start your tuning from overfit first (with less regularization).
+* The dataset should have similar amount of datapoints in each class.

 Design consideration:

 * Always keep track of the shape of the data and document it in the code.
-* Scale your input features in particular for non-imaging data.
+* Rescale your input features in particular for non-imaging data.
-* Initialize all seeds to produce repeatable result for trouble shooting.
+* Initialize all random seeds to produce repeatable results.
 * Use standard dataset first if possible.
 Verify the quality of any custom dataset.
 * Start with standard loss functions before any customization.
 * Record output periodically for verification.
+* Version control models and save model checkpoints for different hyperparameters for easy reproduction.
 * Add data shuffling after early development.
-* If NaN happens and gradient is too high, apply gradient clipping.
-(In particular for RNN)
+* If NaN happens and gradient is too high, apply gradient clipping. (in particular for RNN)

 If you need to implement custom layers: